mattcone/markdown-guide/_extended-syntax/highlight.md

 I need to highlight these ==very important words==.
 ```

-The HTML looks like this:
+The rendered output looks like this:

+I need to highlight these <mark>very important words</mark>.

+Alternatively, if your Markdown application supports [HTML](/basic-syntax/#html), you can use the `mark` HTML tag.

 ```html
 I need to highlight these <mark>very important words</mark>.
 ```

-The rendered output looks like this:

-I need to highlight these <mark>very important words</mark>.